 Centres also have tried to engage a broader group of business school students who, though not necessarily planning to work in the social sector, may be interested in approaching their own work with a social impact lens.
 As one Centre director noted, "these students are the most interesting space for us because of their potential to influence the traditional corporate sector."
 Social impact approaches are making their way into the core business school curriculum: at Duke, the Center for Advancement of Social Entrepreneurship (CASE) has incorporated an impact investing class into the first-year curriculum required of all MBA students.
 Another example is the Bertha Centre, which has helped create an introductory course in social entrepreneurship for the core MBA curriculum at the University of Cape Town Graduate School of Business.
-The Skoll Centre has also increased its efforts to offer programing far beyond entrepreneurs, including offering a Social Impact Careers, and provide "Apprenticing with a Problem" funding to help students access post-graduation roles in social impact organizations that will allow them to learn about the issues they care about.
+The Skoll Centre has also increased its efforts to offer programing far beyond entrepreneurs, including offering a Social Impact Careers Conference to expose Oxford University students to a wide array of opportunities for impact careers, and provide "Apprenticing with a Problem" funding to help students access post-graduation roles in social impact organizations that will allow them to learn about the issues they care about.